SimonBlanke/Hyperactive/README.md

 ## Experimental algorithms

 The following algorithms are of my own design and, to my knowledge, do not yet exist in the technical literature.
-If any of these algorithms still exist I ask you to share it with me in an issue.
+If any of these algorithms already exist I would like you to share it with me in an issue.

 #### Random Annealing